-The cost to apply for the Business Visa Canada is CAD$100 with an additional fee of CAD$85 if you are asked to give your biometric information.
+The cost to apply for the Canadian Business Visa is CAD$100 with an additional fee of CAD$85 if you are asked to give your biometric information.
 So the application cost for the Business Visa is CAD$185.

 If your visa is approved, then you will have to pay for the passport processing, which costs around CAD$45.

-How long is the Canada Business Visa processing time?
+How Long is the Canada Business Visa processing time?

 Depending on the workload of the Canadian Embassy you are applying in, you will have to wait from 1 to 6 weeks for the Business Visa to be processed.

-How long is the Canada Business Visa valid?
+How Long is the Canada Business Visa Valid?

-Since the Business Visa is a Temporary Resident Visa, it is not valid for more than 6 months.
+Since the Canadian Business Visa is a Temporary Resident Visa, it is not valid for more than 6 months.
 You are encouraged to stay only for the time that you have stated in your application, even if that is less than 6 months.
 The Embassy could give you a visa that is valid for a longer period, such as 3, 5 or even 10 years, but you must not stay for more than 6 months at a time.

 Can I bring my dependents with me to Canada with a business visa?

 Since you are applying for a visa to attend a business meeting or a similar reason, you cannot bring your dependents to Canada with a business visa.
-Dependents in this case are your spouse or common-law partner and your minor children.
+Dependents, in this case, are your spouse or common-law partner and your minor children.

 If they want to accompany you for this trip, they must apply for a Canada Visitor Visa.